top of page

 A simple, sustainable strength routine can sharpen insulin control, protect your bones and brain, and dial down inflammation — especially when you tailor it to your genes.

 High-intensity fads come and go, but evidence keeps piling up for low-volume, well-planned resistance training as a longevity tool.
 Two to three sessions per week can deliver outsized benefits for glucose control, bone density, mood, and functional independence — with some effects amplified (or muted) by common genetic variants.
 Below: how strength training works, which genes matter, and step-by-step protocols to put it on autopilot.
+That’s why it’s essential to factor in your genetics when designing your strength-training approach.

 Highlights